zhiyongc/Stacked_Bidirectional_Unidirectional_LSTM/README.md

 ## Data
-To run the code, you need to download the data from the following link: https://drive.google.com/drive/folders/1Mw8tjiPD-wknFu6dY5NTw4tqOiu5X9rz?usp=sharing and put them in the right directory.
-The data contains two traffic networks in Seattle: a loop detector based freeway network and an INRIX data-based urban traffic network.
-The details about these netowrk is described in the reference paper.
+To run the code, you need to download the loop detector data from my GitHub link: https://github.com/zhiyongc/Seattle-Loop-Data.
+I'm sorry that the INRIX data can not be shared because of the confidentiality issues.

-Description of the datasets:
-* `inrix_seattle_speed_matrix_2012`: INRIX Speed Matrix (can be read by Pandas)
-* `speed_matrix_2015`: Loop Speed Matrix (can be read by Pandas)

 ## Cite
-Please cite our paper if you use this code or data in your own work:
+Hope our work can benefit your.
+If you use this code or data in your own workPlease cite our paper:
 [Deep Bidirectional and Unidirectional LSTM Recurrent Neural Network for Network-wide Traffic Speed Prediction](https://arxiv.org/abs/1801.02143)
 ```
 @article{cui2018deep,